medewitt/bio720/main.typ

 #figure(
     image("assets/figure4b.png", width: 60%),
-    caption: [Levels of evolutionary conservation (mean GERP score, top) and genetic diversity (per-nucleotide pairwise differences, bottom) for the sequences matching the CTCF-binding motid within CTCF-binding peaks, as identified experimentally by ChIP-seq in the ENCODE project (blue) and in a matched set of motifs outside peaks (red).
+    caption: [Levels of evolutionary conservation (mean GERP score, top) and genetic diversity (per-nucleotide pairwise differences, bottom) for the sequences matching the CTCF-binding motif within CTCF-binding peaks, as identified experimentally by ChIP-seq in the ENCODE project (blue) and in a matched set of motifs outside peaks (red).
 The logo plot shows the distribution of identified motifs within peaks.], ) <fig4b>

 == Key conclusions